 What microphone brand is the best?
 There are many reputable microphone brands so it’s difficult to state which one is the best.
 However, some standout brands include Shure (a leader in dynamic mics); Royer and AEA (leaders in ribbon mics); Neumann, Schoeps, and DPA (leaders in condenser mics); and Sennheiser (leaders in wireless).

-For more information on microphone brands, check out the following My New Microphone articles:
+For more information on microphone brands, check out My New Microphone’s Full List Of Microphone Brands/Manufacturers.

 What is the best cheap microphone for recording?
 There are many cheap microphones on the market for amateur (and professional) recording.
 Some of the best inexpensive mics (with links to check the current price on Amazon) on the market include: